oli-chipperfield/bayespropestimation/README.rst

     $ pip install bayespropestimation

-This is the preferred method to install Bayesian estimation of proportions, as it will always install the most recent stable release.
+This is the preferred method to install the module, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.